StackVista/stackstate-docs/use/views/README.md

 | Arguments | Arguments are dependent on the chosen function.
 See "Function: minimum health states" below. |
 | Identifier | \(Optional\) this field can be used to give an unique [identifier](/configure/identifiers.md) to the view.
 This makes the view uniquely referenceable from exported configuration, like the exported configuration in a StackPack. |

-## Alerting on view health state
+## Alert on view health state

-An activity event is triggered when a view changes its health state.
+A `ViewStateChangedEvent` event is triggered whenever a view changes its health state.
 This event can be used in event handlers to, for example, to send an e-mail or Slack message or to trigger automation.
 Please refer to [alerting](/use/health-state-and-alerts/set-up-alerting.md) to understand how to set that up.

 ## Deleting or editing views